 The Land Trust Learning Series brings free environmental educational events to the public in partnership with the Barrington Public Library and our generous sponsors.
-Register now for upcoming events or email Cindy Elder to request a sponsorship package.
+Register now for upcoming events.
+Email Cindy Elder with questions regarding sponsorship.

 Sponsorship Information

 Our sponsors make it possible for us to offer the Land Trust Learning Series to the public at no charge.
-Sponsorships range from $100 to $5,000 and include a range of recognition opportunities.
-We welcome the support of businesses, foundations and individuals.
+Sponsorships range from $100 to $1,000 and include a range of recognition opportunities.
+We welcome the support of businesses, foundations, organizations and individuals.
 You may pay by check or online.

 Online Sponsorship Form (online payment, logo upload)